GravityPDF/gravity-pdf-documentation/docs/v6/extensions/core-booster-add-on.md

 1. The minimum support version of Gravity PDF has been increased to 6.0 or higher.
 2. The labels/descriptions for existing settings have been updated to better reflect what they do.
 This is purely presentational, and doesn't change how those features work in your PDFs.
 3. The `gf_inline_list` CSS class is now natively supported when the current field is [displaying all field choices](#field-choices).
 If you'd like to continue showing your choices inline in your form, but as a list in the PDF, you can add an additional CSS class `gf_inline_block` to the field.
+4. To support all the features available in Core Booster v2, your [Universal PDF templates](https://gravitypdf.com/store/#universal) need to be [manually upgraded to v3.0+ via the PDF Template Manager](../templates/installing-upgrading-premium-templates.md#upgrading-premium-template).

 ## Developers